arashnm80/arashnm80.github.io/handbook/quotes.md

 - Talk is cheap, show me the code.
 - Carpe diem.
 - Streak is the most important metric for success.
+- The three most harmful addictions are heroin, carbohydrates, and a monthly salary.